 We are 21 UnitingCare agencies, Wesley Mission Victoria, Share and UnitingCare Victoria and Tasmania Early Childhood Services, coming together to become Uniting.

-We have a long and proud history of supporting local communities in Victoria and Tasmania.
+We have a long and respected history of supporting local communities in Victoria and Tasmania.
 You may have known us as:

 Creative Ministries Network